laurencmendoza/felix-says/docs/planning.md

 - Initialize the state variables
    - score: 0
-   - computer sequence (empty array)
+   - computer sequence = empty array
+   - player sequence = empty array
-- Render those values to the page
+- Render score value to the page
 - Add 1 random value to the computer sequence array (red, green, yellow, blue)
 - Play the computer sequence
    - Change pic of Felix to one with his mouth open